 “That on the eastern has its limbs parallel to the shaft and arms of the cross on which it is graven, but the one on the western face has not.
 Here the Maltese cross is upright, and a line drawn through it would fall little distance from the foot of the old stone.
 This would seem to show that it was incised after the cross had fallen out of the perpendicular, and though the position of the other does not indicate this, it is probable they were both cut at the same time“.

 Which basically means that the Maltese crosses were cut into the cross sometime after it had been originally erected and had already gained its tilt.
-The other mystery with this cross is that on the north face of the cross the letters ‘I A’ have been. to steal Crossing’s splendid word, “graven”.
+The other mystery with this cross is that on the north face of the cross the letters ‘I A’ have been, to steal Crossing’s splendid word, “graven”.
 Nobody seems to know who or what ‘I A’ represents but maybe it’s the initials of the person who restored the cross?
+Finally, it is suggested by Historic England that due to the “primitive style” of the cross it may possibly have prehistoric origins?
+This seems an odd statement as compared with other Dartmoor crosses it is quite stylish.

 It is astonishing how one line of research can quickly transport one in a different direction only to then return to where you began and Week Down Cross is such a case.
-I have had for ages an image of a painting done by F. J. Widgery that was entitled, “Druid’s Cross”, and although I had never heard of such I always thought the subject looked like Week Down Cross – see opposite.
+I once had (now lost) an image of a painting done by F. J. Widgery that was entitled, “Druid’s Cross”, and although I had never heard of such I always thought the subject looked like Week Down Cross.
 There are no other Dartmoor crosses that stand on open ground and tilt at such a jaunty angle and Widgery’s cross certainly does that.
 Whilst looking on the Archaeological Data Service website for the area I came across a record for, “Druid’s Well”, which when plotted on the map transpired to be about half a mile from the cross.
 This then begs three questions; was Week Down Cross once known as Druid’s Cross, was this because of its proximity to Druid’s Well and lastly what is the Druidic connections with the area?

 Just to be awkward, let’s look at the third question first, “what is the Druidic connection with the area?
 Firstly, when talking about the Druids it is possible to assume that we are looking at a period in the Iron Age as they were very much the priests of the time.
 So what evidence in the area is there for an Iron Age presence?
 There is plenty of evidence pertaining to the Iron Age within a five mile radius of the cross with hillforts at Cranbrook, Prestonbury, Wooston, Hunter’s Tor and a part finished one on nearby Nattadon Common.
-This would therefore possibly give a reason as to why there may have been Druids having in the area.
-Then we come onto the place-names still to be found in and around the cross, the first and most obvious one is Druid’s Well which sits beside the road near Middlecott (SX 716 861).
+This would therefore possibly give a reason as to why at a later date there may have been supposed Druidical associations in the area.
+Then we come onto the place-names still to be found in and around the cross, the first and most obvious one is Druid’s Well which sits beside the road near Middlecott (SX 7163 8620).
 Although now in a rather rickety state, thanks to an encounter with a vehicle, the well is clearly old although its exact age is unknown, (Faull, 2004, p.72).

 Just over a mile, as the crow flies, from the cross is Lower, Middle and Higher Drewston and Drewston Cross(roads), which again could indicate some Druidic connection.
 However, the good old place-name society blow this straight out of the water by suggesting that in 1281 the name was Thurwardeston or in other words the ‘tun (farm, homestead) of Thurweard’, (Glover et al. 1998, p.424).
 But just because we know this today does not mean that hundreds of years ago people did and so the ‘Druid’ idea could well have been current and plausible to them.
 Especially as in early folklore many of the natural features and prehistoric remains were thought to have been the work of the Druid’s, for example the rock basin on nearby Kes Tor.
 So to answer the question, in tradition if not reality there is an undeniable association with the Druids in the area around the cross which could have led to the well being so named.

-Now the first and second questions, when reading any of the books that specialise in the ancient crosses of Dartmoor is there any reference to Week Down Cross being known as Druid’s Cross.
-But on the other hand, F. J. Widgery had a good knowledge of the moor and the majority of his works are correctly named in their titles so why should he make this one an exception?
-The only other disconcerting fact is that as can be seen opposite his father, W. Widgery, also painted Week Down cross but he called it exactly that.
+Now the first and second questions, when reading any of the books that specialise in the ancient crosses of Dartmoor is there any reference to Week Down Cross being known as Druid’s Cross – no. But on the other hand, F. J. Widgery had a good knowledge of the moor and the majority of his works are correctly named in their titles so why should he make this one an exception?
+The only other disconcerting fact is that as can be seen above his father, W. Widgery, also painted Week Down cross on several occasions but he called it exactly that.

 Crossing, W. 1987 The Ancient Stone Crosses of Dartmoor, Devon Books, Exeter.